 Team Member Spotlight

-Want to learn more about how to recognize and address bias like ageism in the workplace?
-Head over to our learning platform, TVMCU.com and register for the course Exploring Unconscious Bias with Vernā Myers.
+And there you have it!
+Thank you, Neena.
+Want to better understand how to create opportunities for inclusive leadership in your organization?
+Head over to our learning platform, TVMCU.com, and register for the course Inclusive Leadership with Vernā Myers.